-Polybags are a responsible packaging manufacturer.
-As well as producing our own biodegradable packaging and compostable packaging, we also produce a huge range of polythene products made from recyclable materials.
+Polybags is a responsible packaging manufacturer.
+As well as producing a range of biodegradable bags and packaging with recycled content, we also produce a huge range of products made from recyclable materials, such as polythene and paper.

-By re-using and then recycling our polythene packaging - rather than just disposing of it after a single use - we can all help to reduce waste and save on raw materials, thereby cutting greenhouse gas emissions and contributing to a greener, cleaner planet.
+By re-using and then recycling the packaging we use - rather than just disposing of it after a single use - we can all help to reduce waste and save on raw materials, thereby cutting greenhouse gas emissions and contributing to a greener, cleaner planet.

 The vast majority of Polybags products can be recycled.
-On this website, these products are clearly marked with the universal recycling symbol (above), which means that the product is made from recyclable materials.
+On this website, any product marked with the universal green recycling icon is suitable for recycling.

-Within the recycling symbol you will find a number from 1-7.
-This is a resin identification code - a universal system that specifies the plastic resin from which a product is made.
+Within the recycling symbol you will find a number from 1-7 or the letter 'P', for paper.
+The numbers are a resin identification code - a universal system that specifies the plastic resin from which a product is made.
 Numbers 1-6 specify a particular plastic resin, whilst anything that doesn't fit into one these categories is labelled '7 Other'.

 High density polyethylene, or HDPE, is a lightweight but very strong plastic that is both incredibly versatile and extremely malleable.